LampAndMaxAxie/LampAndMaxAxieBot/README.md

 # Author: Michael Conard

 ### Code Setup
+1. If on Linux, you're good to go.
+If on Windows, I recommend setting up Windows Subsystem for Linux: https://www.notion.so/Script-Install-Guide-1bfef048044d47dc8c665bbe502a159a
-1. Install python3 via your preferred method, if you don't already have it.
+2. Install python3 via your preferred method, if you don't already have it.
+3. Setup your github ssh keys: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+3. Clone the github repository: `git clone git@github.com:maconard/Lamp-sAxieBot-Base.git`
+4. Move the install script from the scripts folder to main folder. `cp scripts/install_ubuntu.sh install.sh`
-2. Run the installation script to install a lot of the basic libraries used.
+5. Run the installation script `./install.sh` to install a lot of the basic libraries used.
 If running the bot fails, just see what library is missing via the error message and install it with pip3 like `pip3 install <missingLibName>`.
+Can then remove the script `rm install.sh`.
-3. Fill out/replace the values in `config.cfg`.
+6. Fill out/replace the values in `config.cfg`.
 Everything is required.
-4. Fill out the `SeedStorage.py` file with your seed phrases, this is used to pull private keys for your configured scholars to gain access to authenticated/private game-api data such as QR/daily progress/earnings.
-Make sure to put them in the right order.
+7. Fill out the `SeedStorage.py` file with your seed phrases, this is used to pull private keys for your configured scholars to gain access to authenticated/private game-api data such as QR/daily progress/earnings.
+Make sure to put them in the right order related to how you mark seed index on your scholar data.
+(See import section below.)
-5. Go to the Discord Dev Portal site and create a DiscordBot.
+8. Go to the Discord Dev Portal site and create a DiscordBot.
 Can follow a simple tutorial like this one: https://www.freecodecamp.org/news/create-a-discord-bot-with-python/
-6. Add the bot's "client secret" to the `SeedStorage.py` file.
+9. Add the bot's "client token" to the `SeedStorage.py` file.

 ### Bot Setup
 When doing O-Auth to add your bot to your Discord server, make sure to grant/do the following:
 1. Scopes: bot, applications.commands
-2. Permissions: view channels, send messages, embed links, attach files, read message history, add reactions, use slash commands, etc.
+2. Permissions: view channels, send messages, embed links, attach files, read message history, add reactions, use slash commands, etc. The bot does NOT need admin privileges.
 3. Go to the Bot menu in the Dev Portal and under "Privileged Gateway Intents" enable the "Server Members Intent"

 For launching your bot on your server, start with database creation and scholar import/migration.
 Migration is for if you've been using a previous version of the bot and the new version has database changes.